yashsahugtx/skype-docs/Skype/UCMA/voice-companion-sample.md

 The Voice Companion sample has the following known issues:

 - Voice Companion throws a **NullReferenceException** if it receives a phone call from a user whose phone number is not in the reverse-number lookup list.

   Workaround: Configure Voice Companion with as many phone numbers as feasible.

 - Voice Companion throws an **ArgumentException** if it receives an instant message from a user whose IM URI is not in the reverse-number lookup list.

   Workaround: Configure Voice Companion with as many IM URIs as feasible.

 - Voice Companion is unable to add a URI and then remove it, in some circumstances.

   If a user adds a URI to the reverse-number lookup list, and then removes a logically equivalent but not literally equivalent URI, Voice Companion is unable to complete the operation.
-For example, if a logged in user sends an instant message to Voice Companion with the text, add tel:+14255551212, and then later sends this text, remove 4255551212, Voice Companion responds with this message: Telephone number does not exist or you do not own the telephone number.
+For example, if a logged in user sends an instant message to Voice Companion with the text `add tel:+14255551212` and then later sends this text `remove 4255551212`, Voice Companion responds with this message: "Telephone number does not exist or you do not own the telephone number."
 Voice Companion is unable to determine that these two telephone numbers are the same.

   Workaround: Use literally equivalent URIs.

 ## Disclaimer